lialittis/MyRWLock/Readme.md

 ### No Live Lock

 Proved.
-If the readers signal one of waiting writers, the writer would start to write.
+If the readers signal one of the waiting writers, the writer would start to write.
 When it finishes, it would first signal other waiting writers then all readers.
-Once the readers get the signals, it means currently the writers finished their jobs, and readers start to work until being interupted or all done.
+Once the readers get the signals, it means currently the writers finished their jobs, and readers start to work until being interrupted or all done.
 Ther is no live lock.

 Please check `complet_test`.